NagatoDEV/PlayStation-Home-Master-Archive/README.md

 * Screenlinks: Various media content.
 This includes audio files in .MP3/.BNK format, video's in MP4 format usually encoded MPEG-4.
 * XML, RSS Files.

 However this archive isn't 100% complete snapshot of Home CDN servers.
-Regions such as, SCEJ and SCEA (Asia) Home data is currently a WIP in terms of archiving scenes (spaces), .SDC information, screenlinks etc.
+Regions such as, SCEJ and SCEAsia Home data is currently a WIP in terms of archiving scenes (spaces), .SDC information, screenlinks etc.

 **P.S:** If you want to see our current progress of what spaces `scenes` have been archived by the Destination Home Team, you can check out the Destination Home Scene List Spreadsheet [here.](https://github.com/NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet)